loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

 )

-Because exponentials create more than one reference to memory, we would need automatic de-allocation, or we risk leaking memory.
+Because exponentials create more than one reference to memory, we would need automatic deallocation, or we risk leaking memory.
 This could be solved using reference counting or garbage collection.

 === Data Types<DataTypes>